Completing a Complaint Application Form

 I am making a complaint about the lack of input and support from my supervisor, as I have received insufficient guidance and feedback on my thesis from them.
 I have included records from my Research Student Log to show this (please see document A).
 This has made completing my research project incredibly difficult, and I am now unable to complete my research this term in order to present my thesis at my upgrade viva.

 This has led me to feel incredibly stressed and anxious, and has had an impact on my mental health – please see document B (doctor’s note).
-I have contacted the Student Mediator to pursue an informal resolution to this matter (see document C – email communication with mediator), but I remain unhappy with the outcome, as I have been told again that I will not receive any updated feedback on my thesis.
+I have contacted the Departmental Graduate Tutor to pursue an informal resolution to this matter (see document C – email communication with Departmental Graduate Tutor), but I remain unhappy with the outcome, as I have been told again that I will not receive any updated feedback on my thesis.

 Page 6 – The Outcome